jaythad13/Mathematikezettelkasten/Differential geometry --- math-142/Tangent spaces on surfaces.md

 ###### _proof:_

+See this note on [[Orthogonal complements and projections#Orthogonal complement|orthogonal complements]] — everything follows naturally from this.

 Note that $x_{u}(u_{0}, v_{0}), x_{v}(u_{0}, v_{0}), x_{u}(u_{0}, v_{0}) \times x_{v}(u_{0}, v_{0})$ form a basis for $\mathrm{T}_{p}\mathbb{R}^3$.
 Note  that $x_{u}(u_{0}, v_{0}), x_{v}(u_{0}, v_{0})$ is a basis of $\mathrm{T}M$.
 Since $x_{u}(u_{0}, v_{0}) \times x_{v}(u_{0}, v_{0})$ is orthogonal to both $x_{u}(u_{0}, v_{0})$ and $x_{v}(u_{0}, v_{0})$, it is orthogonal to $\mathrm{T}M$ as a whole.
 Since $\mathrm{T}_{p}\mathbb{R}^3$ is only three dimensional $\mathrm{T}M^\perp = \operatorname{span} (x_{u}(u_{0}, v_{0}) \times x_{v}(u_{0}, v_{0}))$.

 Then the equivalence follows.